stellar-deprecated/docs/guides/get-started/transactions.md

         // A memo allows you to add your own metadata to a transaction.
 It's
         // optional and does not affect how Stellar treats the transaction.
         .addMemo(Memo.text("Test Transaction"))
+        // Wait a maximum of three minutes for the transaction .setTimeout(180)
         .build();
 // Sign the transaction to prove you are actually the person sending it. transaction.sign(source);